-With the legalization of marijuana, numerous inquiries have arisen, including how to identify impaired drivers.
-While traditional breathalyzers can swiftly detect alcohol, the question remains: Can they detect marijuana?
+With the legalization of some cannabis products, numerous inquiries have arisen, including how to identify impaired drivers.
+While traditional breathalyzers can swiftly detect alcohol, the question remains: Can they detect weed?
 Is there a dependable and effective method to ascertain if someone is driving after smoking cannabis?

-In this article, we will look into the present status of marijuana detection technology, the legal complications and hurdles, and the forthcoming innovations in cannabis detection.
+In this article, we will look into the present status of THC detection technology, the legal complications and hurdles, and the forthcoming innovations in cannabis detection.

 Can Breathalyzers Detect Weed?